Culinary Academy

 British Virgin Islands

-Training takes place on a 50ft yacht shared with a small group of students, alongside a skipper and a chef instructor.
-This setup mirrors the realities of cooking and living onboard with limited space, shared responsibility, and constant coordination with the rest of the crew.
+Training runs onboard with a small group of students, a skipper, and a chef instructor.
+Days follow the rhythm of a real charter week.
+Sail to the next anchorage, drop the hook, prep the meal, eat on deck as the sun goes down.
+The setup mirrors the operational realities of cooking and living onboard: limited space, shared responsibility, sailing motion, and constant coordination with the rest of the crew.

 Who should apply